nilearn/nilearn/doc/building_blocks/estimator_choice.rst

     and during prediction, the final decision is taken by a vote across the different estimators.

+The "One vs One" strategy is more computationaly costly than the "One vs All" (it scales as the square of the number of classes, whereas OvA is linear with the number of classes).

 .. seealso::

     `Multi-class prediction in scikit-learn's documenation